Please visit: Foboha USA Inc.

 Beverly, MA 01915 US

 Develops and produces high-precision and high-production injection molds.
-Produces one-, two- and multi-component molds, stack molds for one- and two-component molding, and high-cavitation pivoting (turning) stack molds.
+Produces one-, two- and multi-component molds, stack molds for one- and two-component molding, and high-cavitation stack turning and cube molds.

 Next month’s mammoth triennial plastics show in Düsseldorf, Germany, challenges injection molding machine builders to demonstrate technological leadership in addressing the needs of the marketplace.